Page Content

 Does this program offer job shadowing?

-Opportunities for job shadowing may be available during the four-week program.
+Opportunities for job shadowing are not provided during the four-week program.

 What/where will I eat during the program?